HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ## Ease of Reading

 Readability of information and content on the web is crucial.
 There are different factors in a website that contribute to the content's readability.
-Taking these aspects into account ensures that everyone on the internet can easily and safely consume the content.
+Taking these aspects into account ensures that everyone on the internet can easily consume the content.
 This report covers those things which can be measured, and although plain language is critical to readability, it is not easy to measure.
 There are fairly straightforward mathematical readability scores, like <a hreflang="en" href="https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests">Flesch–Kincaid</a>.
 Some people use it to <a hreflang="en" href="https://en.wikipedia.org/wiki/Readability">determine readability</a> in English, but the web is global.
 Language is difficult, and there is no agreed-to standard for automated plain language testing that can be applied even across the most popular languages.

 ### Color Contrast

-Color contrast refers to the difference between the foreground and background colors of elements on a page that enables users to read the content.
-It is very common for websites to have insufficient contrast on key elements like text and icons, despite WCAG making it quite clear how to be compliant.
+Color contrast refers to the difference between the foreground and background colors of elements on a page that enables users to see the content.
+It is very common for websites to have insufficient contrast on key elements like text and icons, despite WCAG making it quite clear how to comply with contrast guidelines.

 The <a hreflang="en" href="https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum">minimum contrast requirement</a> defined by the WCAG for normal sized text (up to 24px or if bolded 18px) is 4.5:1 for AA conformance and 7:1 for AAA conformance.
 However, for larger font sizes, the contrast requirement is only 3:1 as larger text has increased legibility even at a lower contrast.